StatMixedML/XGBoostLSS/docs/index.md

 pip install git+https://github.com/dsgibbons/shap.git
 ```

-## How to use
-We refer to the [example section](https://github.com/StatMixedML/XGBoostLSS/tree/master/examples) for example notebooks.

 ## Some Notes
 ### Stabilization
 Since XGBoostLSS updates the parameter estimates by optimizing Gradients and Hessians, it is important that these are comparable in magnitude for all distributional parameters.
 Due to variability regarding the ranges, the estimation of Gradients and Hessians might become unstable so that XGBoostLSS might not converge or might converge very slowly.
 To mitigate these effects, we have implemented a stabilization of Gradients and Hessians.